Skip to content

 • Children (Deprecated)

 The value of any multi-valued related object property is an array of strings or other object types.
+E.g. Children.Name is an array of strings that contains the names of all its children.

-If the multi-valued related object property is a custom attribute of the Enumeration (multi-value) data type, a multi-valued custom relationship, or a multi-valued system attributes or data profiling attribute, such as Children, "Data Classifications", "Data Classifications Approved", "Data Classifications Matched", "Data Classifications Rejected", Labels, Collections, "My Workflow Tasks", Context, "Column Histogram", "Data Profiling"."Inferred Data Types", the value of the property is an array of arrays of strings or objects.
-For example, Children.Children of a database schema is an array of arrays.
-The outer array is an array of tables of the schema.
-The inner array is an array of column names of each table of the outer array.
+If the multi-valued related object property is a custom attribute of the Enumeration (multi-value) data type, a multi-valued custom relationship, or a multi-valued system attributes or data profiling attribute, such as Children, "Data Classifications", "Data Classifications Approved", "Data Classifications Matched", "Data Classifications Rejected", Labels, Collections, "My Workflow Tasks", Context, "Column Histogram", "Data Profiling"."Inferred Data Types", the value of the property is an array of strings or objects which combine the attribute values of all its children.
+For example, Children."Data Classifications" of a database table is an array of Data Classifications combined from all its columns.
+The value of any multi-valued related object relationship is an array of objects of the type Entity.

 Attribute resolution